 Hartley & Worstenholme have always been keen to embrace modern technology, dating back to a solitary word processor and an early computerised accounts system in the 1980’s, followed by fully fledged computerised case management systems in two of the departments in the 1990’s.

-We also replaced our entire hardware infrastructure, which has allowed us to create a system that integrates multiple levels of redundancy and fault tolerance, thus significantly minimising the potential for business interruption.
+In 2017/18 we replaced our entire hardware infrastructure, which has allowed us to create a system that integrates multiple levels of redundancy and fault tolerance, thus significantly minimising the potential for business interruption.

 We have adopted a distributed networking model which allows our Fee Earners and support staff to access real-time system information from either of our two sites, irrespective of where a case was originally opened or where the physical file is currently located.
 This enables us to offer our clients a highly efficient and cost-effective service, whilst maintaining that essential face-to-face personal contact on which our reputation is built.